numist/Swizzlers/README.md

 An object has been swizzled by a class if it responds YES to `isKindOfClass:` with the swizzling class as an argument.
 All the same, it's best to indicate added functionality using protocols on the swizzling class (which can be queried with `conformsToProtocol:`, as usual).

+To avoid any confusion, your swizzling class should not implement an allocator or initializer.
+They will never be called for swizzled objects.

 #### Usage ####

 First, you'll need to define your swizzling class and any of the associated protocols you want to use.
 For example: